 Community or Constituency Served

-World Without Genocide serves high school, college, graduate, and law students; educators and academics; lawyers, police officers, and other professionals in the criminal justice community; refugees and immigrants; and members of the faith, human rights, educational and civic communities in addition to the general public.
+World Without Genocide serves high school, college, graduate, and law students; educators and academics, lawyers, police officers, and other professionals in the criminal justice community; refugees and immigrants and members of the faith, human rights, educational, and civic communities, in addition to the general public.

 Geographic Area Served

 World Without Genocide is located in St. Paul, Minnesota.
-Most of our direct programming through courses, exhibits, workshops, etc. occurs in the Upper Midwest but we have a national reach through lectures and presentations at conferences and special events and through use of our educational materials and documentary films.
-Our advocacy and policy initiatives address local, state, national and international levels, including supporting work for the International Criminal Court and advocacy for critical United Nations resolutions and conventions.
+Most of our direct programming through courses, exhibits, workshops, etc. occurs in the Upper Midwest but we have a national reach through lectures and presentations at conferences and special events and through use of our educational materials, exhibits, and documentary films.
+In addition, many of our programs are available to an even wider audience via Zoom and social media.